pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - http://hackingdistributed.com/2016/06/16/scanning-live-ethereum-contracts-for-bugs/
 - http://vessenes.com/ethereum-griefing-wallets-send-w-throw-considered-harmful/
 - http://vessenes.com/deconstructing-thedao-attack-a-brief-code-tour/
-- https://github.com/ConsenSys/smart-contract-best-practices#smart-contract-security-bibliography (all of the above, and more)
+- https://github.com/ConsenSys/smart-contract-best-practices#smart-contract-security-bibliography (includes all of the above, and more)

+???
+We've made this mistake many times before in software.